Honors, Awards & Fellowships

 Established in honor of Professor Ralph Helmkamp '11, Professor of Chemistry, this award recognizes teaching excellence by a non-tenured member of the faculty.
 To quote the donor: “Recognizing that many tenured faculty members excel in both teaching and research, it is my expectation that this annual award, directed exclusively to the non-tenured faculty, will encourage both interest and excellence in instruction at the undergraduate and graduate levels.”
 The award is intended for faculty on the tenure track who have not yet been tenured.
 The faculty recipient is honored with a citation at commencement and receives a monetary award.

 - Past recipients

-- Questions about the G. Graydon and Jane W. Curtis Award should be directed to Alan Czaplicki.
+- Questions about the G. Graydon and Jane W. Curtis Award should be directed to Anthony Green.

 Lifetime Achievement in Graduate Education Award

-his award commemorates the distinguished careers of University of Rochester faculty members who have provided outstanding guidance and mentorship to doctoral students at the University, and whose students have in turn gone on to make important contributions in scholarship, business, or government.
-The award is presented at the University doctoral commencement ceremony.
+This award award recognizes University of Rochester faculty members who have provided outstanding guidance and mentorship to doctoral students at the University, and whose students have in turn gone on to make important contributions in scholarship, business, or government.
+The award is given in years when the record of a candidate nominated for the award below meets criteria for this special honor and is presented at the University doctoral commencement ceremony.

 - Past recipients

 - Questions about the Lifetime Achievement Award in Graduate Education should be directed to Deborah Randle.

 William H. Riker University Award for Excellence in Graduate Teaching